DataDog/datadog-api-client-go/api/v2/datadog/docs/IncidentCreateData.md

 ### NewIncidentCreateData

-`func NewIncidentCreateData(attributes IncidentCreateAttributes, type_ IncidentType, ) *IncidentCreateData`
+`func NewIncidentCreateData(attributes IncidentCreateAttributes, type_ IncidentType) *IncidentCreateData`

-NewIncidentCreateData instantiates a new IncidentCreateData object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewIncidentCreateData instantiates a new IncidentCreateData object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewIncidentCreateDataWithDefaults

 `func NewIncidentCreateDataWithDefaults() *IncidentCreateData`

-NewIncidentCreateDataWithDefaults instantiates a new IncidentCreateData object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewIncidentCreateDataWithDefaults instantiates a new IncidentCreateData object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAttributes